 +Peace and Love from Pastor Kris

-It takes dozens of volunteers to make our Sunday morning Large Group worship celebrations possible each and every week.
-As a way of showing our appreciation to these amazing individuals, we’re taking a break from holding a worship service this Sunday.
 We believe it’s important to rest and to spend time abiding in God.
-So, we’ve assembled the following worship materials for you and your family to use in order to worship God wherever you’re spending this holiday weekend.
+So, we’ve assembled the following worship materials for you and your family to use in order to worship God wherever you’re spending this weekend.

-We believe “Church Can Happen Anywhere,” and we hope you’ll invite others to join you in reading Scripture, praying, singing, and discussing the Gospel message from Matthew 10:40-42.
 Remember to “Check In” to Peace Tree UMC on Facebook and Instagram.
-Every check-in will provide a week of clean drinking water to a family in need thanks to our partnership with Causely and Northwest Haiti Christian Mission.
-And be sure to use the hashtag #givewater so that other people will know about this month’s charitable cause.
+Every 5 check-ins will provide a book to a child living in Tanzania thanks to our partnership with Causely and Books for Africa.
+And be sure to use the hashtag #givebooks so that other people will know about this month’s charitable cause.

-Have a safe and happy 4th of July weekend!
-We’ll see each of you back at the Malco Collierville Towne Cinema on July 9th at 10AM as we continue our Summer at the Movies sermon series with a movie clip from Soul Surfer and a message based on Matthew 11:16-30.
 If you’d like to make donation to Peace Tree this week, you can give HERE, and if you have any prayer requests, then please share them with us HERE.
 God bless!

 +Peace and Love from Pastor Kris